juliaigz/Android_Timber/README.md

 # Android_Timber (logs)  / widgets
 ### This a project in android studio made in Java, the purpose is to use Timber to facilitate the use of the logs
+### The second part of the exercise will be to create an app that shows 4 images and then when clicking one of them It will show a second screen where it show the image in big and 2 buttons , one to go back , and the other one to cloese the app.

 Introduction